alavrik/piqi-rpc/README.md

 Contributing
 ------------

 Your contributions are always welcome.
 Just open a pull request.
+Check [TODO list](TODO) for ideas.

 Some useful commands: